minhDuong27/workshop/content/1-Worklog/1.4-Week4/_index.md

 ---

 ## Week 4 Objectives:
-- Deepen understanding of AWS networking (VPC, Transit Gateway, Peering)
+- Understand and configure NAT Gateway for outbound traffic from private subnets
-- Explore advanced routing and security in VPC
+- Explore Security Groups and Network ACLs in VPC
-- Strengthen knowledge of VPN configuration and troubleshooting
+- Visualize VPC resources and connections

 ---